stuerp/foo_midi/docs/README.md

 #### BASSMIDI settings

-🔧 *Work in Progress*

 ##### Gain

+The gain value is added to the volume of the soundfont.
+Positive values increase the volume.
+Negative values decrease the volume.
+The default is 0.

 ##### Resampling

+Allows you to select the interpolation algorithm that BASSMIDI will use when resampling.
+The samples in a soundfont will usually need to be played at rates that are different to their original rates.
+The linear interpolation option uses less CPU, but the sinc interpolation gives better sound quality (less aliasing), with the quality and CPU usage increasing with the number of points.

 ##### Max.
 Voices

+Allows you to specify the maximum number of simultanious voices or samples that BASSMIDI will use.
+The number of active voices currently active can be reading the value of the `midi_active_voices` information field.
+The more voices, the more CPU will be used.

 ##### Process reverb and chorus

+Allows you to disable the reverb and chorus effect to reduce CPU usage.

 ##### Use DLS

-Enabling this option allows the BASSMIDI player to play MIDI files with an embedded DLS sound font or even use a DLS sound font as its main sound font.
-The DLS sound font is converted to SF2 format on demand.
+Enabling this option allows the BASSMIDI player to play MIDI files with a DLS collection anywhere an SF2 soundfont is allowed.
+The DLS collection is converted to an SF2 bank on demand.

-Cache status
+##### Cache status

+During playback this will display the amount of memory that the soundfont cache uses.

 ---

 #### FluidSynth settings

-🔧 *Work in Progress*

 ##### Interpolation

+Allows you to specify the synthesis interpolation method that FluidSynth uses.

+> [!Note]
+> Please read the remarks in the [FluidSynth](https://www.fluidsynth.org/api/group__synthesis__params.html#ga4a2efef77b267500dd9c19c0dc9e4633) documentation when selecting 7th Order Sinc interpolation.

 ##### Max.
 Voices (FluidSynth)

+Allows you to specify the maximum number of simultanious voices or samples that FluidSynth will use.
+The number of active voices currently active can be reading the value of the `midi_active_voices` information field.
+The more voices, the more CPU will be used.

 ##### Process reverb and chorus (FluidSynth)

+Allows you to disable the reverb and chorus effect to reduce CPU usage.

 ##### Use DLS (Custom)

-Enabling this option overrides the built-in DLS Support of FluidSynth and uses the same conversion code as the BASSMIDI player.
+Enabling this option overrides the built-in DLS support of FluidSynth and uses the same conversion code as the BASSMIDI player.

 ##### Dynamic sample loading

+Enabling this option will make FluidSynth load and unload samples from memory whenever presets are being selected or unselected for a MIDI channel.
+Don't enable this option for normal playback as it may cause timing issues.

 ##### Configuration file